Jisung-Yoon/Simple_CGAN/README.md

 Second, write the main function with configuration you want.

 ## Results
-Result with same latent variables (0 to 100 epochs)
+Result with same latent variables (0 to 100 epochs).
+Each number (0 to 9) can be generated as you want by using CGAN.
 ![result](assets/Result.gif)